Online Group Class DynamicsJan 09, 2023

 -Use on-the-spot extension activities

 Depending on the size of your class and the specific activity you’re working on, you might find that your group gets to the end of an activity without having had many turns to answer or speak for everyone in class.
 When you find yourself in that situation, turn to an extension activity to create some valuable speaking opportunities for learners that didn’t get called on during the original activity.
 How are you supposed to come up with an extension activity on the spot?
 Don’t worry!
-We’ve got you covered with this list right here.
-Try to work in 1-2 of these extension activities each week until you start to find the ones that work best with your learners.
+We’ve got lots of extensions woven into our lessons so that you can have a solid introduction to how they work.
 Soon, it’ll feel like second nature to resort to these when necessary.

 -Facilitate peer feedback